 In the beautiful village of Marston Mills sat an outdated home overlooking the harbor.
 The house did not compliment the views or fulfill our clients’ needs, so they reached out to us looking for a complete overhaul.
 Together we decided to demolish the current home and build a new one from the ground up.
 Our client requested classic shingle-style Cape Cod architecture for their new home.
 Their other requests included maximizing the views, while also building a pool and pool house with kitchen, bathing and dressing rooms.

-As always, we listened to our clients needs and incorporated their wishes and ideas into the entire property—not just the house.
-We developed a plan that seamlessly integrated the architecture and the landscape design.
+As always, we listened to our clients’ needs and incorporated their wishes and ideas into the entire property—not just the house.
+We developed a plan that seamlessly integrated architecture and landscape design.
 Everything needed to be cohesive.
-For this project, we carefully planned out where the house, pool house and pool would sit on the property without compromising views.
+For this project, we carefully planned out where the house, pool house, and pool would sit on the property without compromising views.

 We worked closely with the landscape architect, Sudbury Design Group, to marry the multiple layers of hardscape and indigenous plantings to create a dynamic end-product.

 We were happy to be able to collaborate on this project with the talented Ally Coulter Designs, who made the interior of the house become a beach-themed haven and the Lagasse Group who crafted our designs into a beautiful home the family can enjoy year-round.